List of Major League Baseball annual wins leaders: Most wins in a Major League season

 Charles "Old Hoss" Radbourn holds the single-season record for the most games won in a major league season; he notched 59 victories in 1884.
 There is a discrepancy in Radbourn's victory total in 1884.
-The classic MacMillan Baseball Encyclopedia, as well as other sources credit Radbourn with 60 wins (against 12 losses), other sources place his win total as high as 62.
+The classic MacMillan Baseball Encyclopedia as well as other sources credit Radbourn with 60 wins (against 12 losses), while other sources place his win total as high as 62.
 He and John Clarkson (53 wins in 1885) are the only pitchers to exceed 50 wins in a single season in the current major leagues; Guy Hecker also accomplished the feat in the American Association.
-The American League leader is Jack Chesbro, who won 41 games for the New York Yankees in 1904; his total is the highest since Major League Baseball's consolidation in 1901.
+The American League leader is Jack Chesbro, who won 41 games for the New York Highlanders in 1904; his total is the highest since 1901.
 The highest total in the National League since 1901 is Mathewson's 37 victories in 1908.
 The largest margin of victory for the title is 21 wins, achieved by Clarkson in 1889; he won 49 games, while his closest competitors (Charlie Buffinton and Tim Keefe) won 28 each.
-The American League title's largest margin of victory is 16 wins—Ed Walsh notched 40 wins in 1908, followed by Addie Joss and Ed Summers with 24 victories.
+The American League title's largest margin of victory is 16 wins: Ed Walsh notched 40 wins in 1908, followed by Addie Joss and Ed Summers with 24 victories.

 The number of wins required to lead the league each season has gone down significantly over the last century.
-For example, from 1900 to 1920, the average number of wins for the AL league leader was 30.8; from 1990 to 2010, it was 20.9.
+For example, from 1900 to 1920, the average number of wins for the AL league leader was 30.8, while from 2004 to 2024 (excluding the COVID-shortened 2020 season), it was 19.8.